Duck Valley Fishing Report

 Angler Success

-All reservoirs are showing a moderate fishing response, with this week’s warmer winter temperatures suggesting an increase in trout activity.
-Trout tend to favor warmer daytime temperatures for feeding.
+October 27, 2025 - Mountain View and Sheep Creek reservoirs are showing a high fishing response to just about anything.
+Trout response suggests high action, high visibility lures and spoons.
 Water clarity suggests anglers stick to clear water colors (earth tones), and cloudy colors, (earth tones with flash) as darker lures are more visible to trout in subsurface depth winter water zones.
-Try dark hues like olive, dark brown, and black as trout tend to spend more time closer to the bottom during colder weather and have been known to favor subsurface nymphs.
-Anglers have reported great deal of success with nymphs and standard elk hair caddis flies.
-Bait casters have been successful with sparkling dark green Texas rigged gummies, and a wide variety of reflective lures over swimbaits.
-Shore casters can count on landing fish with a variety of bright, neon Power Baits, juicy, fat nightcrawlers, and marshmallows, where scent attractants definitely increase odds.
+Try dark hues like olive, dark brown, and black as trout tend to spend more time closer to the bottom during colder weather and love subsurface nymphs, and leeches.
+Anglers have reported great deal of success with nymphs, chironomids, standard elk hair caddis flies, nymphs with slumper leads, and the Sheep Creek Special.
+Bait casters have been successful with sparkling dark green Texas rigged leech gummies, and a wide variety of reflective lures over swimbaits.
+Shore casters can count on landing fish with darker power baits, nightcrawlers, marshmallows, and scent attractants, perch patterns, and flashes of red.

 Weather